dlr-gtlab/python-node-module/README.md

-# Python nodes for Gtlab-Intelligraph
+# Python nodes for GTlab-Intelligraph

 This GTlab module allows to run python scripts in intelligraph workflows.